Chevron denounces faulty "evidence" and "expert" bias in the $6 billion contamination case in Ecuador.

 The major health concerns in the Oriente region are not the result of oil operations, but the lack of water treatment infrastructure, the lack of sufficient sanitation infrastructure and inadequate access to medical care, Chevron says.

 Texaco operated an oil field consortium with Petroecuador from 1964 to 1990, when the Ecuadorian company took over management of the oil field.
 Texaco continued with a minority stake in the consortium until 1992.
 In 1995, Texaco agreed with the Ecuadorian government to conduct a $40 million environmental remediation in the area of the former concession.
-Three years later, the government of
+Three years later, the government of Ecuador declared that the remediation was completed according to the terms and parameters agreed upon and released Texaco from any future liability.

-In 1993 a group of Indians in the affected areas filed a lawsuit against Texaco in the
+In 1993 a group of Indians in the affected areas filed a lawsuit against Texaco in the United States, claiming the U.S. company had contaminated the area.
+That case was dismissed by the U.S. Court of Appeals of the Second Circuit in 2002, but another lawsuit was filed in Ecuador.

 © Copyright Latin Business Chronicle